There are grocery items you should always splurge on – regardless of the price. Quality is what is most important.

-In my 32 years of life, one of the most important lessons I have learned is that there are appropriate times to pinch your pennies and times when you splurge.
-I believe there are off brands for grocery items rendering high quality aspects, as well as dupes living up to the same potential in the fashion world as trendy handbags or shoes.
-However, through trial and error, I’ve learned there is a right time to spend the extra dime on grocery items, even if you don’t want to.
+In my 39 years of life, one of the most important lessons I have learned is there are appropriate times to pinch your pennies and moments when you splurge.
+Grocery shopping is a game in which I race to find the best prices on some items but always pay full price for others.
+I do believe there are off-brands for grocery items rendering high quality aspects (like Kirkland Prosecco).
+However, there is a right time to spend the extra money on grocery items even if you don’t want to.

-My first item that you should always splurge on: COFFEE.
+My first item that you should always spend money on is COFFEE.
 A few days ago I ran into the store to grab a product for a blog post, plus a few other household staples.
-Our favorite coffee k-cups at this particular store were overpriced, so I grabbed the off brand version and figured my husband wouldn’t notice.
-Well color me wrong, because the first thing he said to me the following morning was, “Where did you find this water coffee?!”
-I will always splurge on coffee when grocery shopping.
+Our favorite coffee at this particular store was overpriced, so I grabbed the store’s version and figured my husband wouldn’t notice.
+Well color me wrong, because the first thing he said to me the next morning was, “Where did you find this water coffee?”

-So my second item that you should always splurge on: CONDIMENTS.
-Everyone has different tastes, but growing up my Mom insisted you should always buy name brand butter and mayonnaise.
+The second item you should always splurge on is CONDIMENTS.
+Everyone has different preferences, but growing up my Mom insisted you should always buy name brand butter and mayonnaise.
 She grew up in a household on a budget, but her parents always spent more on Land O’Lakes and Hellmanns’ because taste rivaled price.
-I’ve found myself following in her footsteps and , buying name brand butter, mayo, ketchup, mustard, and peanut butter when ever grocery shopping.
+I’ve found myself following in her footsteps, buying name brand butter, mayonnaise, ketchup, mustard, and peanut butter.

 The worst hangover I have ever had came from a jug of wine.
-It was roughly 3 bottles in one big glass jug for $8.
+It was roughly three bottles in one big glass jug for $8.
 I will always splurge on WINE, as well as BEER and LIQUOR, because there is no point in wasting your money on something that tastes bad and will make you sick.
+With that being said, Costco’s Kirkland brand makes high quality wine and liquor for a lower price than other brands.
+If you need to stock the bar for a party, I highly recommend Kirkland Prosecco and Vodka!

 Land o lakes American cheese and toilet paper!